Car rental: History

 The earliest known example of cars being offered for rent dates back to 1906.
 The German company Sixt was established in 1912 under the name Sixt Autofahrten und Selbstfahrer (Sixt Car Cruises and Self Drivers).

 Joe Saunders of Omaha, Nebraska first started with only one borrowed Model T Ford in 1916, but by 1917, his Ford Livery Company was renting out 18 Model Ts at 10 cents per mile.
 The company name became Saunders Drive-It-Yourself System and then Saunders System.
 By 1926, Saunders had expanded to 56 cities.
 Saunders' company was bought by Avis in 1955.

-An early competitor to Saunders was Walter L. Jacobs, whose Chicago-based Rent-a-Car opened in 1918 with twelve Ford Model T. The company was bought in 1923 by John Hertz.
+An early competitor to Saunders was Walter L. Jacobs, whose Chicago-based Rent-a-Car opened in 1918 with twelve Ford Model T's.
+The company was bought in 1923 by John Hertz.

 In Britain, car rental started with Godfrey Davis, established in 1920, and bought by Europcar in 1981.

 The sector expanded rapidly in the US; in 1926, the American Driveurself Association assembled over 1200 delegates in Chicago.